deadboyccc/Resume/README.md

 ## Professional Summary

-Backend Developer with extensive experience in designing, developing, and maintaining scalable SOAP, RESTful, and GraphQL APIs.
+Backend Developer with extensive experience in designing, developing, and maintaining scalable SOAP, RESTful, gRPC, and GraphQL APIs.
 Proficient in Node.js, Express.js, NestJs, TypeScript, C/C++, and ASP.NET Core, with a strong foundation in computer science and low-level programming.
 Experienced in implementing microservices architecture, integrating complex financial systems, and deploying robust security protocols to drive digital transformation in fintech and ERP environments.

 ## Experience